Waves

 where AA is the amplitude, k=2π/λk = 2\pi/\lambda is the wave number, and ω=2π/T=2πf\omega = 2\pi/T = 2\pi f is the angular frequency.
 The minus sign tells us the pattern moves toward larger xx.
 Reversing that sign produces the same shape traveling the other way.

-As you explore the simulation below, try this sequence:
+As you explore the simulation below, try the following:

 1. Keep the wavelength fixed and raise the frequency.
 Watch how the pattern arrives more often.

-2. Hold the frequency steady and lengthen the wavelength.
+2. Hold the frequency constant and increase the wavelength.
 Notice the crests or compressions spread farther apart.

 3. Switch between transverse and longitudinal modes and compare what the medium itself is doing.